minima52/digital-garden/_pages/life/lessons.md

 - Use dead time (e.g. work commutes, waiting for public transport) to listen to a podcast or read a book.
 Minimise scrolling mindlessly on social media.

-<h2>Lifehacks</h2>

-- If there is a trial version, give the product a try first before you buy.

 <h2>On Rejection</h2>

 - When someone says no, it does not mean they are rejecting you.
 It just means something is not acceptable for them.[^1]